mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 - Program - where ProgramTypeDescriptor = "EE-ECSE"
 - Program - where ProgramTypeDescriptor = "EE-VPK"
 - Students
+- Calendar records with grade "EE" for use with VPK and SR+ programs

 **Scenarios:**
 1. Associate **Student A** with an EE-SR Program